Find & share great dishes, not just restaurants.

 Find whatever you're craving, see what's good at any restaurant and learn what foodspotters, friends and experts love wherever you go.

-— iFanboy · Guide to San Diego · created over 2 years ago
+— iFanboy · Guide to San Diego · created almost 3 years ago

 If you want to eat well while you're in San Diego, then A Taste of Comics is here to provide the spots you absolutely cannot go wrong with.
 C.B.
 Cebulski (of Eataku fame), Filip Sablik, Russ Cundiff and Ron Richards are also joined by Joshua Sheehan from the CW/SanDiego 6 to give you the best meals in town!Read more...

 Follow this guide to find these dishes wherever you go.
 Upload your own photos to show off the things you've tried.Spot 1 item to earn this badge.

 Used to be you had to rent a car and drive to Ocean Beach for the best burger in San Diego.
 But no more!!
 Hodad's has opened a downtown location within walking distance of the convention center!
 Sure to have some of the longest lines outside the con this weekend, but definitely worth the wait! - C.B.
 Cebulski

 A new SDCC "classic"!
 Since opening up RIGHT IN FRONT OF the con center a few years back, the Tin Fish has become THE place to grab a quick bite during the show.
 But also one of THE BEST bites in town!
 Who would have thought you could get reasonably priced, wonderful food that close to the con?!
 A a nice local beer selection to boot! - C.B.
 Cebulski

 It's a nationwide chain, but still serves up some great seafood.
 Their simple grilled fish is tasty and reliable and as someone who lived in Maryland for over a decade I always appreciate a good crabcake. - Filip Sablik